mihir-m-gandhi/WiFi-Signal-Strength-Meter/README.md

 ------------------------------------------
 ### Installation
 * For Usage
-    * Just download the apk and install it on your device.
+    * Just download the `Wifi Signal Strength Meter.apk` from `apk` folder and install it on your device.

 * For Development
     * Clone the repo